625 2nd Ave N, Fargo, ND

 The Columbia Hotel was located on the northeast corner of Roberts Street and 2nd Avenue North.
 It was a four-story brick structure with its entrance facing Roberts Street.
 It opened on October 1, 1888 and featured 100 electric lighted, steam heated, and superbly furnished rooms.
 Five years after opening, it was lost in the great fire of 1893.

 Columbia Hotel, Roberts St. and 2nd Ave looking Southeast

 The ruins of the building stood at the site for a decade, as did much of the entire block, until the location became the site of Fargo’s first public library, the “Fargo Carnegie Library.”
 Aided by a $20,000 grant from Andrew Carnegie, the new library opened January 26, 1903.
 A number of other buildings were constructed on 2nd Avenue between the library and the alley, most notably the Salvation Army.

 All were razed at different points to make way for surface parking, including the library in 1970.

-Most recently, the property was a combination of both privately and publicly owned surface parking lots.
+Until construction began on Roberts Commons in 2016, the property was a combination of both privately and publicly owned surface parking lots.